Music

 Oh gods, have pity on my suffering! etc.

-The first words of Pilate in the novel are: "О боги, боги, за что вы наказываете меня?" - "Oh gods, o gods, why do you punish me?".
+The first words of Pilate in the novel are: «О боги, боги, за что вы наказываете меня?» or «Oh gods, o gods, why do you punish me?».
 Later in the book this exclamation is repeated nine times, as a leidmotiv which sometimes is said by a character, sometimes by the narrator.

 Numi pietà del mio soffrir - Giuseppe Verdi